liegeandlief/whitelodge/README.md

 // Parameter 1: component to subscribe.
 // Parameter 2: array of store names to subscribe to.
-// Parameter 3: object in which all stores are stored.
-If stores are stored in the window object then this parameter is not needed as it defaults to window. export default AddStoreSubscriptions(InventoryList, ['inventory', 'anotherStore'], global)
+// Parameter 3: object in which all stores are kept.
+If stores are kept in the window object then this parameter is not needed as it defaults to window. export default AddStoreSubscriptions(InventoryList, ['inventory', 'anotherStore'], global)
 ```

-This component will be able to access these stores from the object in which they are stored (as configured when initialising the stores) like `global.whitelodge.stores.inventory` and `global.whitelodge.stores.anotherStore`.
+This component will be able to access these stores from the object in which they are kept like `global.whitelodge.stores.inventory` and `global.whitelodge.stores.anotherStore`.
 State can be read from the `storeState` property e.g. `global.whitelodge.stores.inventory.storeState`.

 The most recent previous state of a store can be read from the first item in the `previousStoreStates` array e.g. `global.whitelodge.stores.inventory.previousStoreStates[0]`.
 This can be used to compare the current and previous states of the store in the component's lifecycle methods.
 Older versions of the state are also available in the array depending on how many previous states the store is configured to keep.

-Given a component where what is rendered is only a function of the component's props and state, if this component subscribes to a whitelodge store then what is rendered becomes a function of its props, state and the store's state.
+Given a component where what gets rendered is only a function of the component's props and state, if this component subscribes to a whitelodge store then what gets rendered becomes a function of its props, state and the store's state.

 Store methods can be called from each store object too e.g. `global.whitelodge.stores.inventory.addItem('Damn fine coffee', 2)`.